Cannabis in Nepal

-Cannabis in Nepal has been illegal since 1976, but the country has a long history of use of cannabis for Ayurvedic medicine, intoxicant and as a holy offering for Hindu god Shiva and continues to produce cannabis illicitly.
+Cannabis has been illegal in Nepal since 1976, but the country has a long history of use of cannabis for Ayurvedic medicine, intoxicant and as a holy offering for Hindu god Shiva and continues to produce cannabis illicitly.

+In May 2024, Finance Minister Barsaman Pun announced that medicinal marijuana would be legalised in Nepal.

 History

 Nepal has used psychoactive cannabis for centuries, and as early as the 1700s Nepalese charas was recognized as the best available.
 Nepal was a gateway destination for every Ganja lover.
 There used to be a street known as Freak Street where Marijuana products were sold openly by licensed agents.
 The popular street is still in front of Basantapur Durbar today known as the hippie street but eventually has lost its charm now.
-Everyone was benefited including the Government, farmers and the businessmen from the cultivation, sales, and production of Marijuana.
+Everyone was benefiting, including the Government, farmers and the businessmen from the cultivation, sales, and production of Marijuana.

 In the early 1800s, commentator Francis Buchanan-Hamilton noted:

 The Hippie Trail

 In the 1960s, the Hippie Trail began to route young Western adventurers through Nepal.
 The stable traditional cannabis economy was rocked by the influx of demand, and the heavy usage by visitors normalized and made cannabis consumption trendy locally.
 The increased demand and linkage to outside markets led to an increase in hashish production, and smuggling routes were established through India and the wider world.